shitfuckery/usb_stick/RECIPE.md

 Linux Mint has a graphical install program that makes installation very easy.
 It does not directly support installing to an encrypted USB stick, however by using its expert mode in conjunction with some terminal commands we can get around this.

-FIX THIS

-We will want a second terminal instance available so that we can run the live-installer-expert-mode command in one and additional commands in another.
-To open a second terminal instance as a tab within the existing terminal window make sure the terminal window is selected and press `<ctrl><shift>t`.
-You can then switch between tabs by clicking on them with your mouse.

-In the new instance type the following command to start the live installer in expert mode:
+To start the live installer in expert mode enter the following command into the terminal:

 ```bash
 sudo live-installer-expert-mode